 Reduce HTML, CSS and JavaScript

-Minifying HTML, CSS and JavaScript files is one of many small adjustments you can make to optimize the loading speed of your WordPress website.
-In the article Reducing HTML, CSS and JavaScript in WordPress, we explain how you can save loading time with lean code.
+Minifying HTML, CSS, and JavaScript files is one of many small tweaks you can make to optimize the loading speed of your WordPress website.
+In the article Minify HTML, CSS and JavaScript in WordPress, we explain how you can save loading time by using lean code.

-Performance optimization has become quite complicated in recent years.
-Especially since Google announced that it would include these user-centric performance criteria in its ranking calculations.
+Performance optimisation has become quite complicated in recent years.
+Especially since Google announced that it would include these user-centred performance criteria in its ranking calculations.
 The best tools for measuring your WordPress performance:

 - PageSpeed Insights from Google